 2) Luke’s Gospel traces Jesus back to David through Mary and David’s other son Nathan (3:31) to show that Jesus had the blood right to be King of the Jews.
 In Luke 3, Luke gives Mary’s father in the place of Joseph’s father.
 Luke does not say that Heli begat Joseph.

-Lee Strobel (1998) in The Case for Christ asked Craig L. Blomberg about this alleged error and Blomberg presented a similar answer on page 47 which I just gave and Strobel was convinced and became a believer.
+Lee Strobel (1998), in The Case for Christ, asked Craig L. Blomberg about this alleged error, and Blomberg presented a similar answer on page 47, which I just gave, and Strobel was convinced and became a believer.
 Same evidence.
-Blomberg (1997) also gives this explanation in Jesus and The Gospels on page 208.
-There are two opposite reactions from Ehrman and Strobel to the same evidence.
+Blomberg (1997) also explains this in Jesus and The Gospels on page 208.
+Ehrman and Strobel have two opposite reactions to the same evidence.

 In an interview with Ehrman by Ruth Graham (2014) with the Boston Globe, Ehrman stated: The problem is that Jesus only makes claims for himself as being divine in the Gospel of John ....
 But what scholars have long noted is that Jesus doesn’t say any of those things in Matthew, Mark, and Luke and that Matthew, Mark, and Luke are [written] much earlier than John ....
 What I argue in the book (How Jesus Became God) is that it’s virtually inconceivable that if it was known Jesus called himself God, that Matthew, Mark, and Luke would just leave that part out.